ChandlerCree/spotifysuggest/README.md

    SPOTIFY_CLIENT_ID=your_spotify_client_id_here
    SPOTIFY_CLIENT_SECRET=your_spotify_client_secret_here
    OPENAI_API_KEY=your_openai_api_key_here
+   SPOTIFY_REFRESH_TOKEN=your_spotify_refresh_token_here
+   PERSONAL_ACCESS_TOKEN=your_github_personal_access_token_here
    ```
-3. Replace the placeholder values with your actual API credentials.
+3. Replace the placeholder values with your actual API/secret credentials.

 ## 6. Creating a Virtual Environment

-The `run_spotifyhelper.sh` script will handle creating and activating the virtual environment for you.
-However, if you need to create it manually:
+The `run_spotifyhelper.sh` script will handle the activation of the virtual environment and installation of packages for you.
+However, **you will need to create the environment manually**:

 ### Windows